made-by-pioneer/sacred-space/content/pages/teacher-training.md

 page_status = "teacher-training"
-publish_image = "INPUT URL TO PHOTO THAT DESCRIBES THE PAGE" title = "Teacher Training" training_times = "2021 Two Options for YTT<br><br><strong>In Person Training Times:</strong><br>Fridays from 6:00 - 9:00 pm​, Saturdays &amp; Sundays from 8:00 am - 6:30 pm​.<br><strong><br>Virtual Training Times:</strong><br>Fridays 6:00 - 9:00 pm, Saturdays &amp; Sundays 8:00 am - 8:00pm<br><br>Virtual training weekend dates coming soon."
+publish_image = "INPUT URL TO PHOTO THAT DESCRIBES THE PAGE" title = "Teacher Training" virtual_training_times = "Training times are on Fridays from 6:00 - 9:00 pm​, Saturdays & Sundays from 8:00 am - 8:00 pm"
+virtual_training_weekends = ["Jan 15-17", "Jan 29-31", "Feb 12-14", "Feb 26-28", "Mar 12-14"]
+inperson_training_times = "Training times are on Fridays from 6:00 - 9:00 pm​, Saturdays & Sundays from 8:00 am - 6:30 pm"
-training_weekends = ["April 16 -18", "May 14 - 16", "June 11 -13", "July 9 - 11", "August 6 - 8", "September 3 -5 ", "October 1 - 3 "]
+inperson_training_weekends = ["April 16-18", "May 14-16", "June 11-13", "July 9-11", "August 6-8", "September 3-5", "October 1-3"]
 type = "page"
 url = "/teacher-training/"
-what_to_expect = "Through physical practice, classroom learning, and assigned work you will soak up experiences that will help draw out and develop the teacher in you!​" what_you_get = ["A training program that meets and exceeds Yoga Alliance requirements led by qualified teachers", "Unlimited Yoga at Sacred Space for the duration of training", "Quality instruction led by qualified instructors"]
+what_to_expect = "Through physical practice, classroom learning, and assigned work you will soak up experiences that will help draw out and develop the teacher in you!​​" what_you_get = ["A training program that meets and exceeds Yoga Alliance requirements led by qualified teachers", "Unlimited Yoga at Sacred Space for the duration of training", "Quality instruction led by qualified instructors"]
 [after_hero_cta]
 button_link = "/schedule/"